 Whether you are experiencing an eating disorder or body image issue or know someone who is, Butterfly is here to support you.

 Connect with and learn from others – for people experiencing an eating disorder or body image issue, and their friends, carers and families.

-Our Helpline can provide referrals to health professionals and services with an understanding of eating disorders around Australia.
-Contact our Helpline.
+Search Butterfly’s Referral Database to find health professionals and services with an understanding of eating disorders around Australia.